fatihdinc/attention-identifiability/README.md

 | **Key-input** | Context/key input before $M$ | $G_x=\mathbb{E}[xx^\top]$ | $\widehat M_K=MP_{G_x,K}$ |
 | **Key-output** | Context/key input propagated through $M$ | $G_{Mx}=MG_xM^\top$ | $\widehat M_K=P_{G_{Mx},K}M$ |

-Every reconstruction still uses the trained $M$ itself; the Gram matrix determines which rank-$K$ projector is applied to it.
+Every reconstruction still uses the trained $M$ itself; the Gram matrix determines which rank $K$ projector is applied to it.
 The experiment therefore tests activation-aware subspace selection and behavioral sufficiency, not recovery of $M$ from a Gram matrix alone.

 “Output” in these names means the output of one argument under the bilinear map $M$ or $M^\top$; it does **not** mean the projected transformer features $W_Qq$ or $W_Kx$.
 Query-input and key-output project $M$ from the left, whereas query-output and key-input project it from the right.
 At $K=0$ every reconstruction is zero; at $K=128$ every complete projector is the identity and all four reconstructions equal $M$.